Fortum: Hydropower

 Hydropower is one of the most significant renewable electricity production form for Fortum.
-In 2021 Fortum owned or co-owned over 150 hydropower plants in Finland and Sweden, including power plants on the Dalälven, Indalsälven and Ljusnan rivers in central Sweden and on the Oulujoki, Kemijoki and Vuoksi rivers in Finland.
+In 2025, Fortum owned or co-owned over 150 hydropower plants in Finland and Sweden, including power plants on the Dalälven, Indalsälven and Ljusnan rivers in central Sweden and on the Oulujoki, Kemijoki and Vuoksi rivers in Finland.

 Nuclear power

-In 2021 Fortum owned the nuclear power plant in Loviisa, Finland.
+In 2025, Fortum owned the nuclear power plant in Loviisa, Finland.
 Its nuclear assets also cover Sweden with a 43% share ownership in the Oskarshamn Nuclear Power Plant and 22% of three Forsmark Nuclear Power Plants.
 Furthermore, Fortum owns a 27% stake in the Teollisuuden Voima, which operates three nuclear power plants at Olkiluoto.

+Wind power

+Fortum operates 6 windfarms, in total 730 MW, in Finland, Sweden and Norway.

 Combined production of heat and electric power (cogeneration or CHP)

-Fortum produces and sells heat in Nordic countries and Poland, operating with 4 plants combining production of heat (district heating) and electric power.
+In 2025, Fortum produced and sold heat in Finland and Poland, owning and co-owning 4 plants combining production of heat (district heating) and electric power.
+Fortum also owns Meri-Pori coal-fired power plant in Tahkoluoto, Pori.
+From March 2024 until end of December 2026, Meri-Pori power plant is reserved for National Emergency Supply Agency for severe crisis and disruptions.
+The plant will be fully closed in spring 2027.

 Electricity and heat sales

-Fortum sells electricity, electricity products and services to over 2 million consumers predominantly in the Nordics and Poland.
-In 2014, Fortum closed its 1,000 MW coal power plant at Ingå (Finland) and demolished it in 2020.
-The company also owns and operates about 1200 km of district heat network in Finland, 2400 km in Sweden, 860 km in Poland and 480 km in Russia.

-Solar power

-The company has stated that its ambition is to build a small photo-voltaic solar portfolio to gain experience in different solar technologies and in operating in the Indian power market.
-Fortum also sells solar power kits in the Nordic countries.

-Environmental record

-In 2014 Fortum had the biggest market share of ecolabelled electricity in Finland.
-Nowadays, they no longer offer ecolabelled electricity in Finland.